 The Fifth Amendment to the U.S. Constitution gives you a right to remain silent, and indeed, you should.
-Seek experienced legal representation immediately and work with your attorney on how to handle any questions or investigations.
+Seek experienced legal representation from an Indianapolis sex crime lawyer immediately and work with your attorney on how to handle any questions or investigations.
 Going forward after that, keep the following points in mind:

 Take Every Precaution to Safeguard Your Future

 If you’re facing a sex crime charge, your future is on the line.
 A felony conviction can make life extremely difficult going forward, even if your jail time is minimal.
 A felony conviction will stay on your record, making it difficult to obtain the job of your dreams or even to obtain public benefits to help you provide for yourself.
 As the saying goes, your reputation will proceed you.